 - For the first two years, or the longer period a contract is valid for products with digital content, consumer protection is particularly strong.
 During this timeframe, it is you who must prove that the defect did not exist at the time of purchase in order to avoid liability.
 If you are unable to prove that the defect occurred as a result of the consumer’s actions, you should assume that the defect is original and that it is your responsibility.

 - The consumer must normally deliver the defective item to you.
 If the consumer does not have the opportunity to do so, the consumer can contact you so that you can decide how the item is to be transported.
 If the consumer is to return the item to you, it is the consumer who is responsible for packing the item so that it is not damaged during transport.

 Your obligations for original defects

-When the product defect is original and the consumer has filed a complaint within three years, you are obliged to either:
+When the product defect is original and the consumer has filed a complaint within the correct time frame, you are obliged to either:

 - repair the defect

 - replace the item with a new, defect-free item

 - provide a price reduction

 - allow the consumer to cancel the purchase and give the money back

 During the processing of the complaint, the consumer has the right to withhold as much of the payment as corresponds with the consumer’s demand(s).
 This may include, e.g. the cost of remedying the defect or an amount corresponding to the demand for the desired price reduction.
 If the consumer has the right to cancel the purchase, the consumer can withhold the full purchase price.